This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 In The Chicago Manual of Style (CMOS), I’ve put a flag at the start of each chapter that I frequently reference.

-Using these sticky flags to find information fast is just one of the strategies I use to increase my proofreading pace.
+Using these sticky flags to find information quickly is just one strategy I use to increase my proofreading pace.
 If you’d like to know about other tactics I use, feel free to read my article “13 Practical Tips to Proofread Faster (Especially for Pros).”

 Sticky notes are another little item that I always have around.
 I mainly use them to write down deadlines, specifics about a certain job, and anything that pops into my head that I need to do, even if it has nothing to do with proofreading.

-Being able to write down any random thoughts ensures I won’t forget them.
-That way, I don’t have to keep those thoughts in mind, and I can give my full attention to being on error patrol.
+Writing down random thoughts helps ensure I won’t forget them.
+That way, I don’t have to keep those thoughts in mind, and I can give my full attention to being on error patrol. 😊

 Best wishes to you!